Feel-good figures belied Japan's phantom recession

 That is leading to a steady gain in household income, which is working its way into spending.

-Department store sales rose for the fourth straight month in October on brisk demand for jewelry and luxury goods, helping operators like Isetan Mitsukoshi Holdings (3099.T) revise up its earnings forecasts for the year to March 2016.
+Department store sales rose for the fourth straight month in October on brisk demand for jewellery and luxury goods, helping operators like Isetan Mitsukoshi Holdings revise up its earnings forecasts for the year to March 2016.

 Overall retail sales rose 1.8 percent in the year to October, with supermarket sales up for the seventh straight month.